Meta-Learning via Classifier(-free) Diffusion Guidance: HyperCLIP: Training a CLIP Encoder for the ``Model-Parameters Modality''

+Up to this point, we trained an unconditional hypernetwork generative model of neural network weights, comprising the \textit{unconditional pre-training} phase of our meta-learning approach.
+This gives us a powerful generator $h(z, \theta) = W$, which maps from its latent space to the weight-space of our base network.
+In the next Section, we investigate how to then perform task-conditional \textit{guidance} within this latent space, finding adapted latent embeddings $z_i$ for our test tasks in a zero-shot manner.

-\section{HyperCLIP: Training a CLIP Encoder for the ``Meta-Learning Modality''}
+\section{HyperCLIP: Training a CLIP Encoder for the ``Model-Parameters Modality''}

-To define our new meta-learning approach, we first borrow from the field of multi-modal contrastive learning.
+To define the first of our two meta-learning \textit{guidance} techniques, we borrow from the field of multi-modal contrastive learning.
 More specifically, we build on top of Contrastive Language-Image Pre-training (CLIP) \citep{radford_learning_2021}, a popular method for joint learning of language and image embeddings with applications to zero-shot and few-shot classification.

 In the original CLIP formulation, separate text and image encoders are trained such that, given a bi-modal sample $(x_i, t_i)$ of an image and its corresponding language caption, their representations ($\text{CLIP}_I(x_i) = e^{(I)}_i$ and $\text{CLIP}_T(t_i) = e^{(T)}_i$) are aligned across modalities.
 Specifically, the formulation maximizes the cosine similarity $e^{(I)\top}_i e^{(T)}_j / \|e^{(I)}_i\| \|e^{(T)}_j\|$ for pair-wise matches ($i=j$) and minimizes the cosine similarity for non-matches ($i\neq j$).
 Beyond the original language-image setting, the CLIP approach can be easily adapted to include additional modalities, aligning the representation of more than two encoders at a time.
 Existing works such as AudioCLIP \citep{guzhov_audioclip_2022} demonstrate the possibility of training an encoder for an additional modality such as audio on the side of the pre-trained frozen CLIP language-image encoders.